Welcome to referendum.govt.nz

-Two medical practitioners must agree that the person meets all the criteria for assisted dying and is competent to make the request.
-If either medical practitioner is unsure of the person's competence, a third opinion from a psychiatrist is required.
-If a person is ineligible or not competent, the process ends.
+Two medical practitioners must agree that the person meets all the criteria for assisted dying, which includes being competent to make the request.
+If either medical practitioner is unsure of the person's competence, a psychiatrist needs to assess the person's competence.
+If a person is ineligible, the process ends.
 The person may not access assisted dying.

 Choosing the method and time of assisted dying

-If the person is eligible and competent, they select a method for receiving the medication, and when they want to receive it.
+If the person is eligible, they select a method for receiving the medication, and when they want to receive it.

 Administering the medication

-At the chosen time of administration, their medical practitioner or nurse practitioner must ask the person if they choose to receive the medication.
-If the person chooses to receive it, the medical practitioner administers it.
-They must be available to the person until they die.
-If the person does not want to receive the medication, it must be taken away.
+At the chosen time of administration, the medical practitioner or nurse practitioner must ask the person if they choose to receive the medication.
+If the person chooses to receive it, the medical practitioner or nurse practitioner administers or provides it.
+The practitioner must be available to the person until they die.
+If the person does not want to receive the medication at that time, it must be taken away.

 What happens after the votes are counted?